 Eight months into my first year of law school I came to the stark realization that not only did I really despise law school, I had absolutely no desire to be a lawyer.
 I was miserable, but I didn’t know how to fix it.

-And then Husband, (who was just my boyfriend at the time), said something that changed my life.
+And then my husband Chuck said something that changed my life.
 He said, “You know you don’t have to go to law school if you don’t want to.
 If you don’t like it, quit.”

 It was a revelation.
 Especially considering that it was coming from a guy who had quit his job, moved cross country, and bought a house in order to be closer to me for what he thought was going to be the next 3 years.
 Until that moment, the thought of giving up on something I had worked so hard for (not to mention already invested a lot of money into) wasn’t even in my realm of comprehension.

 I quit law school the very next day and have never once regretted that decision.

 And from that experience I learned an important truth: it is never too late to change the path you are on.
 Yes, you may be stuck paying off your student loans for years to come–every decision comes with it’s own set of consequences–but you do have the power to make things different.

 Here in the Soukup household, life has been a little stressful lately.
 I guess I wrote this post as a reminder to myself that even when the going gets rough, we will be okay.
 Eventually.